Coffee Tech: 23 Cutting-Edge Gadgets for The Coffee Obsessed

 Just a couple of years ago, your only options would have been a Hario Skerton or Porlex Mini.
 And while they are still decent grinders, the Timemore Chestnut C2 trumps them in all things that matter.

-Its sleek body is made of aluminum, while the hand crank is made of stainless steel.
+Its sleek body is made of aluminium, while the hand crank is made of stainless steel.
 Inside, it’s got a set of 38mm conical steel burrs.
 It grinds fast, the hand crank rotation is smooth, and it produces grinds consistent enough for everything from Moka Pots to French Presses.

 And if you’re unable to find the Chestnut C2 in stock (sad, but it happens), check out the 1Zpresso JX-PRO manual coffee grinder.
 It’s a little bit more expensive but is capable of grinding for espresso too.